schnapster/Magma/README.md

 Expect breaking changes between versions while v1 has not been released.

+### v0.1.1
+- Depend on opus-java through jitpack instead of a git submodule

 ### v0.1.0
 - Ignore more irrelevant events
 - Smol docs update